adgut1509/ProjektZaliczeniowy/index.md

 # **Introduction**

 MemoQ and Trados Studio 2021 are computer-assisted translation tools.
-It is possible to import some types of files created using MemoQ in Trados Studio 2021 and the other way round.
+It is possible to import some types of files created using memoQ in Trados Studio 2021 and the other way round.
 In the User guide, you will learn how to do that.

 ## **Persona**